 Intelligent CCTV analytics learn by example

 These analytics can also predict further actions by persons or vehicles.
 For example, it can predict the movement of a car through a car park.
-That is because analytics programs are now self-learning and adapt to environment they are in.
+That is because analytics programs are now self-learning and adapt to the environment they are in.
 They learn by example, so you can go through a day’s CCTV footage identifying alarms and false alarms.
 The system will learn to differentiate between what is important and what is not.

 It can identify false alarms